My finances, my projects, my life

 Luxembourg is an attractive market in which to offer residential property for rent.
 There is a ready supply of potential tenants thanks to a steady stream of international businesspeople and employees on short-term or longer assignments and in need of high-quality accommodation.

 Meanwhile, the country’s population growth – from around 364,000 in 1980 to more than 661,000 at the beginning of 2024 – plus a chronic shortfall in construction of new homes has fuelled an imbalance between supply and demand.
 After rising strongly for the first two decades of this century, the average purchase price of houses and apartments across the grand duchy had fallen by more than 7% as of February 2024 compared to their peak in July 2022, according to property listing agency Immotop.
-However, rental prices have continued to increase, rising by nearly 10.5% over the 12 months to February 2024.
+However, rental prices have continued to increase, by almost 11.6% between the first quarter of 2022 and the first quarter of 2024.

 Attempts to bridge the imbalance between housing supply and demand in recent years have enjoyed only limited success, with the construction of new housing falling back as prices reach the limits of affordability.
 Tax measures designed to curb the stockpiling by speculators of land zoned for construction are likely to take years to make a significant impact.